 Asia is leading the global industrial robot market

 The trend of outsourcing manufacturing operations to low-cost countries has brought a multitude of manufacturing companies to the Asia-Pacific region.
 China and other countries in this region remain attractive investment locations to many international robotics companies.

-Other important names in the industrial robotics market include Denso Corporation, Mitsubishi, Nachi-Fujikoshi, Kawasaki Heavy Industries, and Rethink Robotics.
+Other important names in the industrial robotics market include Denso Corporation, Mitsubishi, Nachi-Fujikoshi, Panasonic, and Kawasaki Heavy Industries.